vatsalsinghkv/remotive-jobs/README.md

 - App displays list of jobs according to the category specified
 - App displays list of jobs according to the location specified
 - App shows the jobs searched by the user

-This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
-The [challenge](https://devchallenges.io/challenges/TtUjDt19eIHxNQ4n5jps) was to build an application to complete the given user stories.

 ### How To Use